-[11-1-10] An Intelligent Mail package barcode (IMpb) is the USPS-developed barcode that can be read by automated parcel processing equipment and scanning devices, and consists of a data string that generally follows the GS1-128 specification.
+An Intelligent Mail package barcode (IMpb) is the USPS-developed barcode that can be read by automated parcel processing equipment and scanning devices, and consists of a data string that generally follows the GS1-128 specification.
 These barcodes include a variable length format that is determined by the elements selected by the mailer, and supplies tracking and routing data for packages and extra service applications.
 Intelligent Mail package barcodes may be used on all packages, and on other mailpieces requesting extra services.
 All mailers generating Intelligent Mail package barcodes must also submit piece-level information to the USPS via an approved electronic file format (except for mailers generating barcodes for use on return services products, such as MRS).
-When using the IMpb, the ZIP + 4 routing information is required in the electronic file for all records; and is recommended, but not required in the barcode.
-However, some USPS programs may require the use of IMpb constructs with 5-digit or 9-digit routing information.
+Electronic files must include the destination delivery address (recommended) and/or ZIP + 4 for all records.
+The ZIP + 4 is recommended, but not required to be encoded into the barcode.